leonyuhanov/WOWPixelDriver/README.md

 A complete solution for pixel mapping, animation and driving for addressable LEDs

 # Why?
-The real-time programatic animation system used in all commerical products made by [Elec Dash Tron](https://www.instagram.com/wow_elec_tron/) is Private IP.
-I want to make the entire system accesible to the public without having to distrubute the source code publicly.
+The real-time programmatic animation system used in all commerical products made by [Elec Dash Tron](https://www.instagram.com/wow_elec_tron/) is Private IP.
+I want to make the entire system accessible to the public without having to distribute the source code publicly.
 I want to also restrict usage to specific hardware modules

 # How does it work
 The system consists of 2 physical, ESP8266 based, modules.
 The Driver Module (LABELED D) contains the pixel mapping, animation system and LED Driver.
 The Control module (LABELED C) is user programmable and runs your script of animations.
-The Control module comunicates via the ESP-NOW protocol for realtime execution of commands.
+The Control module communicates via the ESP-NOW protocol for realtime execution of commands.

 # What pixels are supported
 The driver uses the ESP8266 SPI port to drive both Clocked and Unclocked Chipsets: